Lake Haruna 榛名湖

 How to Get There

 Lake Haruna is accessible by bus from the west exit of Takasaki Station.
-It is about a one-hour bus ride to Haruna-jinja and then a short walk to the lake.
+It is about 90-minutes bus ride to Haruna Lake.

-If you are coming from Tokyo or Nagano, take the JR Hakutaka Shinkansen Line to Takasaki.
-If you are coming from Niigata, take the JR Shinkansen Max Toki to Takasaki Station.
+If you are coming from Nagano, take the JR Hokuriku Shinkansen Line to Takasaki.
+If you are coming from Niigata, take the JR Joetsu Shinkansen to Takasaki Station.
+From Tokyo, you can take both the Hokuriku and Joetsu Shinkansen lines.

 In summer, be sure you rent a bike and take a ride around the lake.
 If you are feeling a little more adventurous, you can also try horse-riding, camping or rent a canoe or boat and head out onto the water and enjoy some stunning views.
-In winter, the lake freezes over, and you can try ice-fishing and ice skating.
+In winter, if the lake freezes over, you can try ice-fishing.